vijinho/f3-boilerplate/README.md

 htdocs - website root

-htdocs/app - website application, index.php is the default file used by .htaccess for routing
+app - website application lives outside the webroot for security htdocs/index.php is the default file used by .htaccess for routing

 logs - logfiles